nhaubrich/SubwayScience/README.md

 ## Machine Learning Forecasting
 Our next task is to build and train our machine learning models.
 We undertake two main tasks: predicting total subway ridership, and then, predicting per-station subway ridership.
 Both are handled with an autoregressive approach: each model predicts future observations based on the past several observations plus external features (such as time of day, month of year, etc.).

-We evaluate the performance of models on our testing set using the root mean square error.
+We evaluate the performance of models on our testing set using the root mean square error (RMSE).
 Our model is build to predict one hour of ridership in advance.
 We can also predict multiple hours into the future by feeding our models predictions back into the model as inputs.

 ### Forecasting Total Subway Ridership
 For forecasting the total ridership, three model architectures were considered: